 Dr. Laura Heintz is the Chief Executive Officer of Stanford Sierra Youth & Families.
 For nearly 25 years, Dr. Heintz has worked tirelessly to help nonprofit health and human service organizations grow and expand their ability to serve children and families.

-With more than 20 years of nonprofit experience to her credit, Jovina Neves has played a crucial role at Stanford Youth Solutions + Sierra Forever Families since joining the staff in 1997.
+With more than 20 years of nonprofit experience to her credit, Jovina Neves has played a crucial role at Stanford Sierra Youth & Families since joining the staff in 1997.
 In addition to serving as CFO, she also manages and directs several departments including Accounting, Facilities, and Information Technology.
 She earned her bachelor’s degree from UC Davis.

-April Ludwig began her journey with Stanford Youth Solutions + Sierra Forever Families in 2013 after having worked in multiple communities serving youth and families.
+April Ludwig began her journey with Stanford Sierra Youth & Families in 2013 after having worked in multiple communities serving youth and families.
 April has held diverse positions within the Mental Health field, and she is currently an Adjunct Faculty at the University of Phoenix where she has taught in the College of Social Services since 2007.
 April graduated with her Bachelor of Arts Degree from UC Davis, and received her Master of Science Degree in Counseling from the University of Phoenix.
-She is a Licensed Marriage and Family Therapist and
+She is a Licensed Marriage and Family Therapist and member of the

-An employee of the organization since 2004, Ebony leads all Family and Youth Partnership initiatives in addition to facilitating Cultural Competency training, Family Centered Practices, and Intensive Relative Searches for families.
+An employee of Stanford Sierra Youth & Families since 2004, Ebony leads all Family and Youth Partnership initiatives in addition to facilitating Cultural Competency training, Family Centered Practices, and Intensive Relative Searches for families.
 Ebony brings both professional and personal life experiences to her work as a mother who has worked through crisis with her own child that received mental health services.
 Prior to her role of Chief Family and Youth Partnership Officer, Ebony served as Family Partner Manager, Family Partner, and Family Specialist in the organization’s Wraparound Program.

-Christina brings many years of experience to Stanford Youth Solutions + Sierra Forever Families’ Executive Leadership team.
-As Family Partner Manager, Christina oversees a team of Family Partners in the organization’s Family and Youth Partnership program.
+Christina brings many years of experience to Stanford Sierra Youth & Families’ Executive Leadership team.
+As Director of Family and Youth Partnership, Christina oversees the organization’s Family and Youth Partnership program.
 Her major accomplishments include establishing a behavioral intervention group for direct care staff across all programs to support and share ideas, as well as a vicarious trauma group for those in the family and youth partnership team to process their work and use self care to prevent burn out.
 Additionally, Christina is an accomplished trainer for the organization, providing training to staff under multiple topic areas.

 Deborah has been leading social service programs in Northern California for more than 10 years.
 Deborah received her master’s degree in social work from CSU Long Beach, where she graduated Magna Cum Laude and received an award for outstanding community service to children, youth and families in 2001.
 She received a bachelor’s degree in social work from CSU Humboldt in 1989.
 She is a Licensed Clinical Social Worker and Practitioner of the Healing Arts as well as a Certified Group Home Administrator and Authorized 5150 Site Coordinator and Designee.

-Gibrán joined the organization in 2013 as a FIT Clinician, immediately following graduation from graduate school.
+Gibrán joined Stanford Sierra Youth & Families in 2013 as a FIT Clinician, immediately following graduation from graduate school.
 He brings many strengths to the agency including being a Certified Agency Trainer in Parent Child Interaction Therapy (PCIT).
 Gibrán is also an Adjunct Professor at University of San Francisco’s Sacramento campus in their Counseling Marriage and Family Therapy program.

-Jacquenette Michael was originally hired in 2010 as a Therapist in Stanford Youth Solutions’ FIT program.
+Jacquenette Michael was originally hired in 2010 as a Therapist in Stanford Sierra Youth & Families’ FIT program.
 During her tenure at the organization, she has worked in a variety of programs and leadership roles.
 Jacquenette is trained in multiple Evidenced Based Practices including being a trainer for Parent-Child Interaction Therapy.

 Kimberly Woods-Burch has more than 20 years of experience helping businesses and their employees grow and develop.
-As the Director of Employee Engagement, she sees her department’s role as the “caregiver for the caregiver” and is working hard to develop a well-trained workforce.
-Making sure the staff at Stanford Youth Solutions is secure and well taken care of is critical, and the first step toward effectively serving the children and families in the Sacramento community.
+As the Director of Employee Relations, she sees her department’s role as the “caregiver for the caregiver” and is working hard to develop a well-trained workforce.
+Making sure the staff at Stanford Sierra Youth & Families is secure and well taken care of is critical, and the first step toward effectively serving the children and families in the Sacramento community.

-Melissa has excelled in development and leadership positions in the nonprofit sector for more than 12 years.
+Melissa joined Stanford Sierra Youth & Families in 2018.
+Melissa has excelled in development, public relations, and leadership positions in the nonprofit sector for more than 13 years.
 Melissa’s passion for the nonprofit sector stems from her deep roots as a fundraiser and relationship-builder.
 She believes in the power of connecting supporters to causes they care about to change people’s lives.

 Bio coming soon.